szymongalecki/Swarm_Robotics/Notes/Model checking.md

 ## Model checking
 Model checking is an approach for verifying the temporal behavior of a system.
 Model is a representation of the system with the right level of granularity.
 Specification is a high-level desired property of the system.
+Model checking involves exhaustively exploring all possible states of a finite-state model of the system to check if certain properties hold.

 From: [Model checking - Stanford lecture](../PDFs/Model%20checking%20-%20Stanford%20lecture.pdf)